-New technology permits the doctor to harvest and produce a sufficient quantity of platelets from only 55 cc of blood drawn from the patient while they are having outpatient surgery.
+New technology permits the doctor to harvest and produce a sufficient quantity of platelets from only 55 ccs of blood drawn from the patient while they are having outpatient surgery.

 Why All The Excitement About PRP?

 One of those cell types is platelets.
-Platelets perform many functions, including formation of a blood clot and release of growth factors (GF) into the wound.
+Platelets perform many functions, including the formation of a blood clot and the release of growth factors (GF) into the wound.